--SignOutAfter specifies the amount of time after which is a user is signed out of Microsoft 365 if they do not respond to the -WarnAfter prompt.
+-SignOutAfter specifies the amount of time after which is a user is signed out of Microsoft 365 if they don't respond to the -WarnAfter prompt.

 You must specify values for both WarnAfter and SignOutAfter.
 The SignOutAfter must be greater than the WarnAfter value.

 It takes about 15 minutes for the policy to take effect across your organization.
 The policy doesn't affect existing sessions.
 To view the idle session sign-out values you've set, use Get-SPOBrowserIdleSignOut.

 For info about Microsoft 365 session lengths (regardless of activity), see Session timeouts for Microsoft 365.